ritual-net/infernet-monorepo/infernet_services/services/onnx_inference_service/README.md

 This service serves closed source models via a `ONNXInferenceWorkflow` object, encapsulating the backend, preprocessing, and postprocessing logic.

-ONNX is an open format for representing machine learning models that enables interoperability between different frameworks and hardware platforms.
+[ONNX](https://onnx.ai/) is an open format for representing machine learning models that enables interoperability between different frameworks and hardware platforms.
 This service allows you to deploy and run ONNX models for various inference tasks, such as image classification, object detection, or natural language processing.

 ## Infernet Configuraton

-The service can be configuraed as part of the overall Infernet configuration in `config.json`.
+The service can be configured as part of the overall Infernet configuration in `config.json`.

 ```json
 {